 The Creative Services Manager should have knowledge that ranges across the creative disciplines, from HubSpot to the Adobe Creative Suite.
 Basically, these professionals should have a working understanding of any software relevant to their field, including graphic design, video editing, client billing, analytics, project management and social media marketing tools.

 If your company feels it’s time to bring on a Creative Services Manager, you’re one call or email away from starting the process.
 Talk with our talented team.
-Or if you’re a Creative Services Manager looking for a new home, view our creative employment agency’s list of available opportunities or submit your resume here.
+Or if you’re a Creative Services Manager looking for a new home, view our creative employment agency’s list of available opportunities or submit your resume here on our job board.